alliander-opensource/diva-js-reference-3p-backend/README.md

 ## Tests

 The tests for the backend require a working and configured IRMA Api Server, which is hard to do in a CI-environment.
-Therefore, tests aren't run yet automatically.
+Therefore, tests aren't run yet automatically yet.
+To some degree, basic tests for the backend are possible.
+We could also create a mock client, but that would require hooking in to [irmago](https://github.com/privacybydesign/irmago) for the client part.
+Scanning QR codes is hard to test and brittle in CI.

 ## IRMA